evinceng/exposureMeterToShare/README.md

 - If you are just going to use the exposure meter, just bother with config.ini file and ActionUnits.py file
-- If you are goning to add new sensor then you may want to look at Model.py, Sensor.py-> see the below details:
+- If you are going to add new sensor then you may want to look at Model.py, Sensor.py-> see the below details:
  "#Adding a new sensor class" and "Initialize new sensor" parts

+#python environment variables------------
+set environment variables if you have not done so:

+My Computer > Properties > Advanced System Settings > Environment Variables >
+Just add the path as C:\Python27 (or wherever you installed python) to PATH

 #Installed packages------------
 -Note that I installed them via conda install scripts, -I will provide the pip install version but note that it is not tested, you may google for that

-conda install -c conda-forge tk #this should be installed already in standard library conda install -c conda-forge bottle / pip install bottle conda install -c conda-forge apscheduler / pip install apscheduler conda install -c conda-forge pydispatcher / pip install PyDispatcher conda install -c cogsci pygame / pip install Pygame conda install -c conda-forge python-utils / pip install python-utils
+conda install -c conda-forge bottle / pip install bottle conda install -c conda-forge apscheduler / pip install apscheduler conda install pydispatcher / pip install PyDispatcher conda install -c cogsci pygame / pip install Pygame conda install python-utils / pip install python-utils conda install pymongo / pip install pymongo

 #MongoDB-----------------------
--Mongodb server is running at localhost for now (Installation is available at 04-Installations folder) -I personally prefer to have visual of data I have in DB, so I installed studio 3t (Installation is available at 04-Installations folder)
+-Mongodb server is running at localhost for now (Installation is available at 04-Installations folder) install mongo db: mongodb-win32-x86_64-2008plus-ssl-3.6.5-signed.msi

+-I personally prefer to have visual of data I have in DB, so I installed studio 3t (Installation is available at 04-Installations folder)
 -Note that some GUI for mongodb (ex:MongoDB compass) assuming all timestamps are in UTC;
  so when displaying I see a two hour difference but you can see the correct timestamp in sessionID as a string